jupyterhub/jupyterhub-the-hard-way/docs/03-starting-the-hub.md

 ## Key Concepts

-- JupyterHub is not significantly different than Jupyter notebook and JupyterLab.
-It's a tool for deploying web-based applications on behalf of users.
+- JupyterHub is not significantly different than the Jupyter Server launched when you type `jupyter lab`.
+  JupyterHub is a single-process web application based on the tornado web server, just like Jupyter Server.
 - JupyterHub relies on three major building blocks:
   - a **proxy** to route network traffic
   - an **authenticator** to verify users should be able to access the hub